filecoin-project/devgrants/open-grant-proposals/autonomous-interdependent-repositories.md

   large scale sharing) and part is in private Repositories.

     For example in an event tracking App data for each event is a separate Repository.
-Other Applications can build upon this App's schema and provide functionality such as  event specific chat and voting system in their own schemas.
+    Other Applications can build upon this App's schema and provide functionality (such as  event specific chat and voting systems) in their own schemas.
 Using all of these Apps the users add data to the same Repositories (for the the same events).
-Thus the Repositories for the events span schemas of all the Apps that together provide better functionality than each one separately.
+Thus Repositories for events span schemas of all the Apps that together provide better functionality than each one separately.
 AIRport enables synergies between Apps where "the whole is greater than the sum its parts" thus reducing the overall costs.

 - The benefits to getting this right